JuliaOpt/juliaopt.github.io/index.md

 # Solvers
 JuliaOpt provides wrappers for a wide variety of solvers.
 The following table summarizes the forms supported by the modeling languages and solvers.
+Note that the capabilities marked in the table represent those of the Julia package, not necessarily the capabilities of the solver itself.

 {%include solver-tables.html %}